 I hate high school classes.
 I especially hate my fourth period class.

 But thankfully, high school isn’t about the classes.
 It’s about the friends.
 It’s about the experiences.
-Yah, so classes are definitely a part of your experience, but only a small part.
-You can tune most of them out.
-That being said, it does seem like there is a larger purpose to high school classes.
-Although they don’t make up much of your high school experience in terms of their content, it is every highschooler’s job to experience the joy that comes from talking about how much classes suck.
+OK, so classes are definitely a part of your experience, but they’re really only a small part.
+You can tune most of them out, still pass them, and end up living a fulfilled and successful life.
+Information in our world is always at your fingertips, so working hard to cram information into your skull seems pointless.
+Life isn’t about accumulating information.
+That’s what computers are for.
+No, the purpose of life is to experience.

-For the seventy-fifth day in a row, I made my hatred of fourth period known to my friends.
+Unfortunately for me, fourth period was ruining my experience of life.
+For the seventy-fifth day in a row I made my hatred of fourth period known to my friends.
 “Fourth period always sucks.
-It’s like they want to torture you as much as possible.
+It’s almost as if the administration’s goal is to torture you as much as possible.
 All you can think about is eating and hanging out with your friends, and they stick you in the slowest, most boring class possible.”

-My friend Jake chimed in, exclaiming, “It’s a conspiracy!
+My lovable, but flakey friend Bodhi chimed in, exclaiming, “It’s a conspiracy!
 I don’t know anyone who has a class before lunch that they actually like.
 I hate fourth period too!”

-My other friend in our group was Tyler.
-Tyler was the pot stirrer.
-He always had some smart comment to make.
-It certainly didn’t help that Jake had a knack for setting himself up for such comments, but Tyler was very savvy in his own right.
-“Well how do you get through first through third periods then, Jake?” asked Tyler.
+Leo, the other friend in our trio, was the pot stirrer.
+He always had some smart comment to make, and Bodhi was always giving Leo fresh material to work with.
+It was really a wonder that the two were friends, yet they had a strange symbiotic relationship of sorts.
+“Well how do you get through first through third periods then, Bodhi?” asked Leo.
 “I wasn’t aware you did think about anything else besides eating and hanging out.”

-“Well, I do think about one other thing,” responded Jake, with what was an unusually quick response for him.
+“Well, I do think about one other thing,” Bodhi responded, with what was an unusually quick response for him.
 But as his smiling lips and puppy dog eyes turned towards me, I realized I had been set up.
-Apparently I wasn’t the only one who had caught on to the true purpose of classes in high school, or the fact that I lodged the same complaint with my friends at the same time almost every day.

-Jake had developed a crush for me this year and I just wasn’t going for it.
-I suppose the relationship would have made sense socially, but he just wasn’t my type.
-On top of that, it would be way too awkward between the three of us and our parents if we were to ever break up.
-We could each get anyone else we wanted, and it would be much better if we did get anyone else besides each other.
+Bodhi had developed a crush for me this year, and I was honestly confused.
+I wasn’t sure I honestly liked him for him as more than just a friend.
+The relationship would not have made sense socially, but maybe that was the bit of an allure for me.
+I had never been a stereotypically rebellious teenager, but neither had I been a completely thoughtless one.
+I wasn’t against rebellion, but rather I was against rebellion for the sake of rebelling.
+And my world – my family and my society – hadn’t given me any good reasons to rebel.
+My world made sense, which meant that rebellion didn’t.

+But for as much as I wanted to maintain the order of the family and society which had provided so much for me, I also couldn’t deny the way that I felt.
+Sure, Bodhi was kind of goofy, and maybe he didn’t come from the best of families.
+But Bodhi was genuine and I knew that if, as a friend, Bodhi would do anything for me.
+Bodhi stripped away the thin veneer and pretense that is so common in most relationships, especially relationships of the more aristocratic kind.